wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-it-prepare/includes/commonconfigurations.md

 ## Office installation architecture

 The installation architecture for all Office applications (including Visio and Project) must match that of any other Office application on the same device, whether that is 32-bit or 64-bit.
-If the Office installation process detects another architecture, the installation won’t proceed.
+If the Office installation process detects another architecture, the installation won't proceed.
 Office COM add-ins must also match the architecture of the installed version of Office.
 If you want to move to 64-bit versions of Office, you must replace native 32-bit COM add-ins with the equivalent 64-bit COM add-ins.

 ## Learn more